Meet the first cohort who took part in FLIER, our cross-sector leadership programme:

 Now a prominent figure in the field of Alzheimer’s disease (AD) research, Rebecca graduated from Cardiff University’s School of Biosciences (BSc, 2005), before completing her PhD (2010).
 Rebecca’s research portfolio was diversified in 2017 with an MSc in Genetic Epidemiology and Bioinformatics.

-Dr Katherine Sleeman, NIHR Clinician Scientist, King's College London
+Professor Katherine Sleeman, Laing Galazka Chair in Palliative Care, NIHR Clinician Scientist, King's College London

-I am an NIHR Clinician Scientist in palliative medicine, based at the Cicely Saunders Institute at King’s College London.
+I am a clinical academic in palliative medicine, based at the Cicely Saunders Institute at King’s College London.
 My research focus is on the use of routinely collected clinical and administrative data to understand and improve end of life care.
-I am also interested in the use of evidence in policy making.
-I work one day per week as a consultant in palliative medicine at King’s College Hospital.
-I enjoy writing about death and dying for general audiences, and I am on Twitter @kesleeman
+I am interested in the use of evidence in policy making, and public and policy engagement to drive impact.
+I work clinically as a consultant in palliative medicine at King’s College Hospital.

 - Honorary Consultant in Intensive Care Medicine, Cambridge University Hospitals NHS Foundation Trust

-- Deputy Director of Clinical Academic Training, University of Cambridge School of Clinical Medicine
+- Director of Clinical Academic Training, University of Cambridge School of Clinical Medicine

 - Dean, Fellow and Director of Studies in Clinical Medicine, Selwyn College, Cambridge

-I currently lead a team of 10+ members, and I have supervised 30+ students and post-docs over the last 6 years.
-My research is currently funded by an excess of £4M from highly competitive sources, including a prestigious ERC Consolidator Grant in 2017.
+I am the Translational Chemistry Lead within the College of Medicine in Edinburgh and currently lead an academic group of around 15 members.
+I have supervised over 35 students and post-docs.
+My research is currently funded by an excess of £5M from highly competitive sources, including a prestigious ERC Consolidator Grant in 2017.
 My research has been recognised with multiple international distinctions and awards, and I was elected Fellow of the Royal Society of Chemistry at the age of 37.

-Dr Paul Wicks, Vice President of Innovation, PatientsLikeMe UK
+(Job title at the start of the programme: Dr Paul Wicks, Vice President of Innovation, PatientsLikeMe UK)